valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

         'sample-action': SampleActionConfigurationComponent,
     },
     /*
-    For each language key your implementation supports, translation keys with a translation can be provided below.
+    For each language key an implementation supports, translation keys with a translation are provided below.
-    These can then be used in your configuration component using the pluginTranslate pipe or the PluginTranslationService.
+    These can then be used in configuration components using the pluginTranslate pipe or the PluginTranslationService.
     At a minumum, the keys 'title' and 'description' need to be defined.
-    Also, don't forget to add a translation key for each function key.
-In this case, we add a key 'sample-action'.
+    Each function key also requires a translation key.
+In this case, the key 'sample-action' is added.
      */
     pluginTranslations: {
         nl: {